From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling

 In Fig.\ref{fig:three_behavior} we compare the theoretical predictions of three dynamical phases as function of the membrane tension of the target vesicle, to experimental observations.
 Fig.\ref{fig:three_behavior}(A-C) gives examples of snapshots of the interactions between macrophage cells (labeled in green) and giant unilamellar vesicles that contain antibodies that trigger macrophage adhesion (GUVs, labeled in pink) \cite{cornell2025target}.
 In the experiments the membrane tension was varied using different sucrose solutions to fill the GUVs, and as function of decreasing membrane tension the observed behavior changes from (mostly) engulfment at high tension (Fig.\ref{fig:three_behavior}A), to a mixture of pushing and some biting at intermediate tensions (Fig.\ref{fig:three_behavior}B), finally exhibiting biting (trogocytosis) activity for the lowest GUV membrane tensions (Fig.\ref{fig:three_behavior}C, See Movies S2, S3, S4).

-In Fig.\ref{fig:three_behavior}(D-F) we show examples of a macrophage (green) interacting with a lymphoma cell (magenta).
+Our model and observations suggest that the engagement of target populations that display heterogeneous stiffnesses, such as cancer cells, could lead to a mix of pushing, partial and complete phagocytosis.
+To assess this possibility with physiological targets, we performed time-lapse microscopy of macrophages (green) interacting with lymphoma cells opsonized with therapeutic antibodies (magenta) (Fig.\ref{fig:three_behavior}D-F).
 From top to bottom we see the same three typical behaviors: engulfment (Fig.\ref{fig:three_behavior}D), pushing (Fig.\ref{fig:three_behavior}E) and biting (trogocytosis, Fig.\ref{fig:three_behavior}F) (See Movies S5, S6, S7 respectively).